Electric Furnace Control System

 (Sorry about the crummy text reproduction, I couldn't find a way to export this from MacDraw and keep it looking good.)

 This isn't the only way to do this.
 It just happens to be the way I did it when I was short of cash.
 I wanted to build an electric glass furnace that worked well and was relatively cheap to build.
-I did have some doubts when I built it - due primarily to an electric furnace manufacturer who told me, "It will NEVER work.
+I did have some doubts when I built it - due primarily to a studio electric glass furnace maker who told me, "It will NEVER work.
 You should buy one of my high-priced units instead!"
 (Okay, not in those EXACT words - but pretty close.)
 In spite of his warning, it worked great and didn't cost an arm and a leg to build.
 Not surprisingly, although he knew of my furnace through this website, 7 or 8 years later that same furnace maker told a friend of mine much the same thing when my friend mentioned he was thinking about building an electric furnace using my type of control system - "That can't possibly work.
 Buy one of my obscenely expensive furnaces instead."
 Yeah, right...

 Not including the temperature controller (which you'd probably want no matter what type of furnace you built), or the manual disconnect switch (which was given to me), the original control system on this furnace cost me less than $500 at retail prices.
 That doesn't count the elements, or the heat sinks that I scrounged for the SSR's.
 If you are a good scrounger it could cost even less.